Metashape supports a feature for automatic detection of ground points. The automatic classification procedure consists of two steps:

-For the user to avoid extra manual work Metashape offers a feature for automatic detection of ground points.
-The automatic classification procedure consists of two steps.
-At the first step, the point cloud is divided into cells of a certain size.
-In each cell, the lowest point is detected.
-Triangulation of these points gives the first approximation of the terrain model.
-Additionally, at this step, Metashape filters out some noise points to be handled as Low Points class.
-At the second step new point is added to the ground class, providing that it satisfies two conditions: it lies within a certain distance from the terrain model and that the angle between the terrain model and the line to connect this new point with a point from a ground class is less than a certain angle.
+2. At the second step new point is added to the ground class, providing that it satisfies two conditions: it lies within a certain distance from the terrain model and that the angle between the terrain model and the line to connect this new point with a point from a ground class is less than a certain angle.
 The second step is repeated while there still are points to be checked.

 The information on how to run classification in Metashape you can find in our article - Point Cloud Classification.
-The current article includes two example sets of parameters for aerial photography of a city district and of a rural area with houses.

 For aerial laser scan data, the ability to use return value during classification process is available.
 There is also a possibility keep existing ground points during classification process.

-Max angle (deg) - determines one of the conditions to be checked while testing a point as a ground one, i.e. sets a limitation for an angle between terrain model and the line to connect the point in question with a point from aground class.
+• Max angle (deg) - determines one of the conditions to be checked while testing a point as a ground one, i.e. sets a limitation for an angle between terrain model and the line to connect the point in question with a point from aground class.
 For nearly flat terrain it is recommended to use the default value of 15 deg for the parameter.
 It is reasonable to set a higher value if the terrain contains steep slopes.

-Max distance (m) - determines one of the conditions to be checked while testing a point as a ground one, i.e. sets a limitation for a distance between the point in question and terrain model.
+• Max distance (m) - determines one of the conditions to be checked while testing a point as a ground one, i.e. sets a limitation for a distance between the point in question and terrain model.
 In fact, this parameter determines the assumption for the maximum variation of the ground elevation at a time.

-Cell size (m) - determines the size of the cells for point cloud to be divided into as a preparatory step in ground points classification procedure.
+• Cell size (m) - determines the size of the cells for point cloud to be divided into as a preparatory step in ground points classification procedure.
 Cell size should be indicated with respect to the size of the largest area within the scene that does not contain any ground points, e. g. the building or dense forest.

-Return number - determines which return layer to use during classification (Any Return, First Return or Last Return) for aerial LiDAR data.
+• Return number - determines which return layer to use during classification (Any Return, First Return or Last Return) for aerial LiDAR data.
 Usually for laser scans, the first returned is the most significant return and will be associated with the highest feature in the landscape (trees, buildings and so on).
 It is possible to specify to use First return or Last return.
 Use the Any Return parameter to perform classification at all return levels.

-Rural area with houses and a city district
+Examples: rural area with houses and a city district

 The example point clouds for aerial photography of a rural area with houses and of a city district are presented below.
+On the classified point cloud of a rural area with houses, the ground points are colored in brown, while the points above the ground are grey:

 Areas with low vegetation and sown fields